-The School of Engineering and Applied Science has instituted an outcome assessment program.
+The School of Engineering and Applied Science has outcome assessment requirements in order to evaluate the School's degree granting programs.
 A set of student learning outcomes and associated assessment forms has been defined for each graduate program.
 The level of achievement of each outcome will be evaluated for every student as the student proceeds through the program.
 More information about outcome assessment (and the associated forms) can be found at the Form link: GradOffice Page Forms | University of Virginia School of Engineering and Applied Science.